Tick-borne diseases can be deadly for pets

 The vet did a test for Lyme and anaplasmosis, a tick-borne illness.
 It came back positive.
 Benny was put on an antibiotic.
 It took a week to get Benny back to normal.
 Benny was fortunate because the disease was caught early.

 Dr. Julia Lucas is a veterinarian and pathologist who practices at the Cumberland Animal Clinic.
-She says there are several tick-borne diseases pet owners need to be worried about: Lyme, ehrlichia and anaplasmosis.
+She says there are several tick-borne diseases pet owners need to be worried about: Lyme, ehrlichiosis and anaplasmosis.

 "Anaplasmosis attacks the white blood cells, they can go into acute crisis and they will collapse," Lucas said.